How Often Should An Elderly Person Bathe?

 There are many misconceptions surrounding bathing when it comes to seniors.
 We are used to the notion that bathing is necessary everyday for hygiene purposes and taking care of our skin, but this actually is not the case for elderly people.

-It is actually recommended that seniors bathe once or twice a week at minimum, when a daily routine is not possible.
-Mobility issues, fatigue, unwillingness can be issues that hinder a daily bathing routine too.
-Many people have their own preferences for their schedule based on many factors.
+It is actually recommended that seniors bathe once or twice a week at minimum when a daily routine is not possible.
+Mobility issues, fatigue, and unwillingness can be issues that hinder a daily bathing routine too.
+Many people have their own preferences for their schedules based on multiple factors.

 In this article we will discuss how often an elderly person should typically bathe, and how to manage hygiene with different kinds of patients.